-75. What are Honors Courses?
+79. What are Honors Courses?

-Answer: Honors courses are determined by the district/school.
+Answer: Honors courses are typically rigorous high school courses as determined by the local district/school.
+Honors courses may include courses that are approved by the sponsoring organization to be called "pre-AP", "pre-IB", or honors.
 Districts should establish clear guidance regarding what courses should be designated as Honors.